 We base your rates bill on your property value.
-Under the law, we need to update our record of property values in Lower Hutt every three years; we last did this in 2022.
+Under the law, we need to update our record of property values in Lower Hutt every three years.
+We worked with Quotable Value on the most recent review, with property revaluations sent out in December 2025.

 How revaluation looks across the city